ddnexus/elastics-doc/source/doc/1-Global-Doc/1-Overview.md

 Flex provides 6 different ways to interact with elasticsearch, useful in different contexts.
 From a fully automatic integration, to a very low-level manual interaction; a clever and powerful templating system that will save you a lot of coding {% see 2.2 %}; <u>all</u> the standard elasticsearch API as ready to use methods; very detailed debugging info, high configurable logging, etc. {% see 1.2 %}.

 * __Easy to learn__<br>
-Flex doesn't try to create any "powerful DSL" on top of the elasticsearch own DSL: it just transparently uses the elasticsearch one, so you will never have to learn anything twice or adapt any elasticsearch query to use with ruby (a very common practice needed with other clients).
+Flex doesn't try to create any "powerful DSL" on top of the elasticsearch API: it just transparently uses the elasticsearch API, so you will never have to learn anything twice or adapt any elasticsearch query to use with ruby, a very common practice needed with other clients {% see 7.1 %}.

 * __DRY__<br>
 You can reuse full queries, or part of them to build other queries, interpolate variables into queries at request time, or define and use smart cascading defaults to reduce clutter and duplications.
 Flex creates the needed methods in your classes for you, so 99% of the times you will have just to use them in your code, and for the other 1% you will just need to define a simple wrapper method.